In this Force USA G9 review, I will tell you everything you need to know about this all-in-one gym to decide if it’s right for you.

 - The dual-grip dip station lets you do — you guessed it — 2 basic dip exercises: wide grip and narrow grip dips.
 However, there are plenty of other dip variations possible with this dip setup.
 You can use it for non-dip exercises like incline push ups and inverted rows, which is a cool bonus!

 - You get access to an impressive 80 suspension trainer exercises with the suspension trainer ring.
-You will need your own suspension trainer (i.e. TRX or other brand) to do these.
+You will need your own suspension trainer (i.e. TRX or another brand) to do these.

 - The vertical leg press attachment gives you access to 3 leg press variations: narrow, shoulder width and wide stance.
 That’s not a lot of variations, but the leg press exercise is one of the most effective leg exercises you can do.

-It’s built to withstand the higher demands of a commercial setting.
-As such, it is warrantied for commercial use.
-Generally, this type of machine wouldn’t be used in a high traffic big box gym.
-Rather, it’s designed for the following types of commercial settings:
+In any case, it’s able to withstand the higher demands of certain limited commercial settings.
+To be clear, this type of machine wouldn’t be used in a high-traffic big box gym.
+Rather, it’s designed for the following types of commercial gym spaces:

 - Small commercial gyms and community fitness centers